oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

   -Dgraal.OptimizationLogPath=$PWD/scrabble_log
 ```

-It is not necessary to specify `-Dgraal.TrackNodeSourcePositions=true`, because it is inserted implicitly by
-the `mx benchmark` infrastructure.
 The dump path is explicitly specified as an absolute path to avoid any surprises.

-Use the tool to display the logs in the `scrabble_log` directory:
+Use the tool to display the logs in
+the `scrabble_log` directory:

 ```sh
 mx profdiff report scrabble_log